 This is the most beautiful place in Vietnam – a world-known UNESCO Heritage with a unique charm that cannot be seen anywhere else in the world.
 Millions of tourists come to Vietnam each year just to admire the one and only landscape of a Wonder of the World here.
-The best way to explore Halong Bay and its beauty is by a cruise.
+The best way to explore Halong Bay and its beauty is by cruise.
 There are hundreds of cruises available in Halong Bay from budget ones to 5-star standards, always ready to serve tourists.

 Magnificent Scene of Halong Bay

 These years, the number of tourists who come to Ninh Binh has been increasing continuously.
-The most popular attraction here is Trang An which is known as “Halong Bay on land” with the stunning unique landscape just like the UNESCO heritage on the sea.
+The most popular attraction here is Trang An which is known as “Halong Bay on land” with a stunning unique landscape just like the UNESCO heritage on the sea.
 For tourists who want some impressive selfie poses, Hang Mua (Dancing Cave) is the best choice for a trip to Ninh Binh.
 After climbing about 400-500 steps, the top of Hang Mua welcomes you with the most magnificent view of Trang An from above.
 Believe it or not, a pose at Hang Mua peak can easily put your Instagram on heat!

 Hang Mua (Dancing Cave) - New Trend in Ninh Binh

-The Northern mountainous area always challenges any tourists who seek for an adventure here.
-For people who come to this area for the first time, Sapais a good option as it can satisfy both leisure and adventure demand from tourists.
-With adventurers, there are many trekking routes available in Sapa from short to long, easy to difficult which lead through many beautiful viewpoints here and explore locals’ daily life in their villages like Cat Cat, Sin Chai, Ta Van, etc. For anyone who seeks for a leisure trip, there are diverse choices for high-end accommodations with the lovely precinct, swimming pool, and many fancy services.
+The Northern mountainous area always challenges any tourists who seek an adventure here.
+For people who come to this area for the first time, Sapais a good option as it can satisfy both leisure and adventure demands from tourists.
+With adventurers, there are many trekking routes available in Sapa from short to long, easy to difficult which lead through many beautiful viewpoints here, and explore locals’ daily life in their villages like Cat Cat, Sin Chai, Ta Van, etc. For anyone who seeks a leisure trip, there are diverse choices for high-end accommodations with the lovely precinct, swimming pool, and many fancy services.
 Booking a tour to visit Fansipan Peakwhich is called “The roof of Indochina” on a cable car is also an interesting option for leisure tourists.

 Yellow Terrace Fields in Sapa